omryenon/Databases/README.md

 For running the program:
 1. Create a database in PostgreSQL named footballdb.
 2. run the dbm_create_tables.sql
+   (based on the results and the shootouts big databases)
-3. run the main python file: dbm.py
+3. run the main python file: python3 dbm.py USERNAME PASSWORD (USERNAME and PASSWORD are the parameters for logging into the PostgreSQL database)